mapattacker/aws/docs/billing.md

 ## AWS Cost Explorer

-Allows us to visualize usage patterns over time and to identify underlying cost drivers.
-We can also create a forecast by selecting a future time range for your report.
+Allows us to visualize **usage patterns** over time and to identify underlying cost drivers.
+We can also create a **forecast** by selecting a future time range for your report.
+There are also **Savings Plan recommendations** at the member (linked) account level in addition to the existing AWS organization-level recommendations

  * which service used the most
  * which linked account used the most